alanbjohnston/CubeSatSim/spreadsheet/readme.txt

 These spreadsheets are for analyzing the CubeSat Simulator telemetry.

+A version for Google Docs is available for copying and download at  https://docs.google.com/spreadsheets/d/1JvvqCAMaiAT45BoUndiS_DKVOUskV6dXG9W9Ys_21Gw/edit?usp=sharing

 Instructions:

 Copy your raw telemetry data into the Data Input tab.
 If you don't have any data, copy data from the Sample Data tab.